Filing Form 1065: What Partners Need to now to report income

 Page five:

-Page five of the Form 1065 breaks down the business’ income or loss.
+Page five of Form 1065 breaks down the business’ income or loss.

 It also divides the income or loss among general partners and limited partners, and by the type of partner.

-There are three schedules listed on page five, the Schedule L, Schedule M-1, and Schedule M-2.
+There are three schedules listed on page five: Schedule L, Schedule M-1, and Schedule M-2.

-• Schedule L is a balance sheet for assets and liabilities and capital of the partnership.
+• Schedule L is a balance sheet for the partnership’s assets, liabilities, and capital.

 • Schedule M-2 is an analysis of the partners’ capital accounts.

-• The partnership also might be required to file Schedule M-3, instead of Schedule M-1, if certain requirements are met.
+• The partnership also might be required to file Schedule M-3 instead of Schedule M-1 if specific requirements are met.
 See the Instructions for Form 1065 for more information.

 When is IRS Form 1065 due?

 The Form 1065 is due on the 15th day of the 3rd month after the end of the partnership’s tax year.
-For a December 31 year-end, the due date is March 15.
+If your year ends on December 31, the due date is March 15 or the next business day if that date falls on a weekend.

 Being a small business owner comes with many tax nuances.
-If you need any help filing taxes for on behalf of a partnership, get help from the pros.
+If you need help filing taxes on behalf of a partnership, get help from the pros.

-Let our small business certified tax pros take care of the details and file for you.
+A Block Advisors small business certified tax professional can handle the details and file your small business taxes for you.
 Need help beyond taxes?
-We can also help with bookkeeping and payroll throughout the year.
+Our experts can also help with bookkeeping and payroll throughout the year.

 Find tax help in your area.